NanitApi/napi-gui/README.md

 # Bukkit GUI api

-This is an MVC framework to build GUI in Bukkit.
+This is simple library to build GUI in Bukkit.

 ## Usage